-- disease risk reduction statements:
+• disease risk reduction statements

-- health claims;

-- nutritional value change statements due to product's;

-- o energy value (caloric content);

-o nutrients or other substances continent change.
+- health claims - nutritional value change statements due to product's - energy value (caloric content) - o nutrients or other substances continent change

-Ukraine does not have any specific labeling regulations for plant-based meat and dairy alternatives.
+Ukraine has no specific labeling regulations for plant-based meat and dairy alternatives.

-Nutritional Value and Health Benefits Claims are allowed in cases when they are truthful (confirmed by laboratory tests or there are other confirmations), can be clearly understood by consumers (in case of health claims), are applicable to products used according to labeling instructions, and refer to products that contain active substances in a sufficient amount and available form to make the claimed impact under normal consumption.
-Please, refer to the separate FAIRS Subject GAIN Report on Nutritional and Health Claims in Food Products, where all these requirements are explained in great detail.
+Nutritional Value and Health Benefits Claims are allowed in cases when they are truthful (confirmed by laboratory tests or other confirmations), can be clearly understood by consumers (in case of health claims), are applicable to products used according to labeling instructions, and refer to products that contain active substances in a sufficient amount and available form to make the claimed impact under normal consumption.

-Although Ukraine's requirements related to nutritional value claims significantly overlap with the EU's Regulation (EC) No 1924/2006 "On Nutrition and Health Claims Made on Foods" and other related EU regulations, Ukrainian and EU lists of claims differ significantly.
-Besides reasonably expected wording/translation differences, Ukrainian lists contain multiple entries rejected by the EU since "insufficient evidence was provided to substantiate those claimed effects for the foodstuffs."
+Although Ukraine's requirements related to nutritional value claims significantly overlap with the EU Regulation (EC) No 1924/2006 "On Nutrition and Health Claims Made on Foods" and other related EU regulations, Ukrainian and EU lists of claims differ significantly.
+Besides reasonably expected wording/translation differences, Ukrainian lists contain multiple entries rejected by the EU due to "insufficient evidence was provided to substantiate those claimed effects for the foodstuffs."
 Ukrainian lists also contain fewer records.
 Exporters are advised to consult with Ukrainian importers as to the legality and specific Ukrainian wording of intended health claims.
+No unregistered health claims are allowed; however, a U.S. exporter may petition the MHCU for a new health claim registration.
+The review process should not exceed 110 days, but may be extended per the regulator's discretion.